|Mathematics||Mathematics||Mr Austin||Edexcel||A level|

 Mathematics is taking an increasingly important role in our highly technological world.
 Besides the obvious relevance to industry, commerce and science, there is a growing use of statistical techniques in social sciences and humanities.

-A level Course Entrance Requirements
+Course Entrance Requirements

 You will be expected to achieve a very good pass (Grade 7 or above) in the Mathematics GCSE Higher level examination.
 All students will sit an entry test upon arrival in the Sixth Form to confirm their suitability for the A level.
 This will take place in the second week in September and the pass mark is 70%.
 An induction Mathematics Day will be held in June for all prospective A level mathematicians, where details of the test will be set out and any questions answered.
 A revision booklet will be found on the school website for practising GCSE Higher questions over the summer.
 Passing the test is an important step in establishing your mathematical credentials.